-The Computer Information Technology Program is supported by a solid foundation of core courses that focus on problem-solving and communication skills for Computer & Information Technology professionals involved in computer network environments.
+The Computer & Information Technologies Program is supported by a solid foundation of core courses that focus on problem-solving and communication skills for Computer & Information Technology professionals involved in computer network environments.
 The program provides opportunities for you to obtain knowledge and skills that enable you to adapt technology use to specific needs in your field of study.

 What are my career choices?

 You have several career choices as an IT professional.
 These include becoming a computer technician, computer programmer, a network administrator, a social media specialist, a web site developer, or an information security specialist.
 With today's digital world, graduates are employed in every sector of society including healthcare, finance, manufacturing, education, military and others.
 You can find employment with private or publicly-managed companies, as well as operate your own company.

 What are my degree, diploma, or certificate options?

 - Application Support Technician

 - Computer Tech Basic